Wolfgang Schleidt

-Wolfgang M. Schleidt (born December 18, 1927, in Vienna) is an Austrian scientist specializing in the areas of bioacoustics, communication and classical ethology.
+Wolfgang M. Schleidt (18 December 1927 – 7 June 2026) was an Austrian scientist who specialised in the areas of bioacoustics, communication and classical ethology.
 He was assistant to Konrad Lorenz (1950 – 1965), professor of zoology at the University of Maryland (1965–1985) and director at the Konrad Lorenz Institute for Ethology, Vienna of the Austrian Academy of Sciences.
 He was an early pioneer of bioacoustics and of the quantitative analysis of behavior.

 Early life

 Schleidt grew up in Vienna, Austria, and was drafted into the German Army at age seventeen during World War II.
 In 1944, Schleidt sustained an injury that crippled his left hand and recovered in an army hospital in Memmingen.
 His crippled hand disqualified him for medical school (his preferred academic institution), so he decided to study biology and anthropology with a special emphasis on sensory and behavioral physiology.

-Schleidt sustained Hearing loss during an air raid by the U.S. Air Force that he survived.
+Schleidt sustained hearing loss during an air raid by the U.S. Air Force that he survived.
 As a result, he attained increased awareness of the high-pitched vocalizations of mice in the range between 10 and 20 kHz.
 Schleidt later described the event as a "blessing in disguise", since his hearing for tones at the top of the tone scale were perfectly preserved and his deafness to lower tones meant that high tones came through extremely clear.

 At the end of the war, Schleidt began studying zoology and anthropology in Vienna and became one of the first employees at the Biological Station Wilhelminenberg, founded in 1945 by Otto Koenig and Lilli Koenig.
 His duties included raising a young kestrel, which he had to feed with mice he caught.
 He could hear the high-pitched squeaks of the mice, which neither Otto Koenig nor Irenäus Eibl-Eibesfeldt, who was also studying in Vienna at the time, were able to hear.
 Schleidt therefore decided to construct an apparatus which he could use to convert high-frequency tones into a frequency range that could be heard by a normal human ear.